 Spring Grove is a very small borough located in the state of Pennsylvania.
 With a population of 2,168 people and four constituent neighborhoods, Spring Grove is the 576th largest community in Pennsylvania.
-Spring Grove has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Spring Grove was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Spring Grove is a blue-collar town, with 36.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Spring Grove is generally considered to be a blue-collar town.
+35.32% of the Spring Grove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Spring Grove is a borough of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Spring Grove who work in office and administrative support (15.73%), sales jobs (11.25%), and healthcare (7.66%).
+There are especially a lot of people living in Spring Grove who work in office and administrative support (15.20%), sales jobs (11.74%), and healthcare (5.18%).

-Spring Grove is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Spring Grove does not have a public transit system used by locals to get to and from work.

-The per capita income in Spring Grove in 2010 was $25,197, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,788 for a family of four.
+The per capita income in Spring Grove in 2010 was $24,451, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $97,804 for a family of four.
 However, Spring Grove contains both very wealthy and poor people as well.

 The people who call Spring Grove home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Spring Grove residents report their race to be White, followed by Asian.
-Important ancestries of people in Spring Grove include Irish, English, Italian, and Scottish.
+The greatest number of Spring Grove residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Spring Grove include Irish, Italian, English, and Scottish.

 The most common language spoken in Spring Grove is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German.